-While most of our customers are successful when using WEST SYSTEM Epoxy to repair damaged fiberglass, we have become familiar with some common mistakes that are easily preventable.
+While most of our customers are successful when using WEST SYSTEM Epoxy to repair a damaged fiberglass laminate, we have become familiar with some common errors that are easily preventable.
 These mistakes are made by both professionals and amateurs.
 The information discussed in this article is available in our Fiberglass Boat Repair Manual and WEST SYSTEM User Manual, and on the WEST SYSTEM website.
 Continue reading →

-The amount of wood used in a production fiberglass boat is significant; it is used for many things such as stringers, bulkheads, floors and backers.
-Higher quality production boats often use marine grade plywood for these applications but it can still be damaged by long term exposure to water.
+The amount of wood used in a production fiberglass boat is significant; it is used for many things such as stringers, bulkheads, floors, and backers.
+Higher quality production boats often use marine grade plywood for these applications but it can still be damaged by long-term exposure to water.
 Continue reading →

-The following are examples of repairs and small projects that I have completed on my personal boat over the last ten years.
-These would apply to many production fiberglass boats.
+I believe we have many customers who, like me, use WEST SYSTEM Epoxy simply to keep an older fiberglass boat in good repair.
+The following are examples of repairs and small projects that I have completed on my personal boat, a Formula 242 LS, over the last ten years.
+These would apply to many aging production fiberglass boats.
 Since WEST SYSTEM Epoxy has a shelf life measured in years, it is easy to keep it on your shelf and tackle these tasks when it’s convenient.
 Continue reading →

-Bill Wood has been making sculpture since high school.
+Bill Wood has been making sculptures since high school.
 He has a degree in Art from Ottawa University, Ottawa, Kansas and attended the Kansas City Art Institute, Kansas City, Missouri.
 His work has been featured in shows from Connecticut to Key West and as far west as Topeka Kansas.
 Continue reading →

-All of the boat builders that I know have little tricks that make a job go faster or do it better.
-Fairing a 40′ custom-built hull is an arduous task which is often accomplished with two-man teams and fairing boards.
+All of the boat builders that I know have little sanding tricks that make a job go faster or do it better.
+Fairing a 40′ custom-built hull is an arduous task that is often accomplished with two-man teams and fairing boards.
 We do 90% of the work with a grinding device.
 Almost everyone in the business will agree that a grinder will remove a substantial amount of material quickly.
 The trick is controlling that removal.Continue reading →

-Boat builders or advanced hobbyists often want to learn more about the characteristics of the fiberglass laminate they’ve just created.
+Boatbuilders or advanced hobbyists often want to learn more about the characteristics of the fiberglass laminate they’ve just created.
 But sending samples to a professional testing laboratory can be expensive and impractical.
-Fortunately, there are some tests you can do in the shop that yield reasonably accurate results.Continue reading →
+Fortunately, you can do these simple shop floor test that will yield reasonably accurate results.Continue reading →